samuelcanon/Peak-Demand-vs-Baseline-Spain/README.md

 **Don't build a feature-based model for this task** a simple persistence rule is already the ceiling.
 That's a real resourcing recommendation, tested honestly rather than assumed, and it tells a team where *not* to spend modelling budget.

-**If forecasting effort goes anywhere, it should go at weekend volatility specifically** not at more features or a fancier model in general, since neither closed that gap here.
-That's a sharper, evidence-backed target than temperature or season ever were.
+**If forecasting effort goes anywhere, it should go at weekends** and unlike the rest of this project, a fancier model actually helps there.
+The non-linear model's weekend error came in below the baseline's, the only place any tested method beat it outright.
+That's a sharper, evidence-backed target than temperature or season, and the first real case for added complexity.

 ---